 In 2012, Signal and Yahoo!
 Japan began what has become a very fruitful partnership.
-The success of this relationship is the subject of a new article that explores the unrivaled nationwide reach of Yahoo!
+The success of this relationship is the subject of a new article on AdExchanger “Yahoo Japan Has No Interest In Being A Walled Garden” that explores the unrivaled nationwide reach of Yahoo!
 Japan, as the company takes a very different tack from the walled gardens found in the U.S.

 As Japan’s largest web portal by a wide margin, Yahoo!
 Japan sets itself apart with an advanced DMP that is open, real-time, and driven by first-party data—and it’s all built on Signal’s platform.
 As Allison Schiff writes at AdExchanger,

 Signal conducts data matching against its deterministic identity graph to link cross-channel activity and create anonymous profiles around first- and third-party identifiers.
 Because it’s an open platform, advertisers are able to access those profiles at will and use the insights to inform their marketing strategies elsewhere.